 Welcome to Go-HEP

-go-hep is a set of libraries and applications allowing High Energy Physicists to write efficient analysis code in the Go programming language.
+Go-HEP is a set of libraries and applications allowing physicists from High Energy Physics (HEP) to write efficient analysis code in the Go programming language.

-Go brings the fast edit-compile-run cycle that interpreted language users know and the runtime efficiency that compiled languages users expect.
+Go brings the fast edit-compile-run cycle that interpreted language users enjoy and the runtime efficiency that compiled languages users expect.

 HEP oriented packages on top of this concurrency-enabled language.